 Prior authorization (approval in advance) is required before you receive certain home health care services.
+Prior authorization is also required before you receive certain biologics, biosimilars and professionally administered drugs.
+Certain biologics, biosimilars and professionally administered drugs may be subject to step therapy.
+In certain cases, it is possible to get an exception to step therapy requirements; please see Exceptions to Step Therapy in Prescription Drugs or Prescription Specialty Drugs.
 Please see Prior authorization in Before You Access Care for more information about prior authorization requirements and processes.